 The fly trap or fly killer has had its fair share of iterations.
 From being a simple jar with a couple of holes and raw meat all the way up to now when we have loaded salt guns ready to fire sodium chloride upon them.
 All traps and methods throughout time work to some degree, but the latest advancements in fly killing technology are usually the better option to go with.
 Nowadays, the best solution is usually a fly trap bag or an electric trap.
 Both have their own strengths and weaknesses, but overall they’re both great for setting up a trap quick and easy.
+Traditional fly traps are still in use up to this day.

 There are multiple solutions to creating the ultimate fly killer.
 Some traps and fly killers use odors and lights to attract the flies.
 Some fly killers are silent, and some have a certain recognizable pop.
 There are methods that utilize the deprivation of food and water from flies, which can lead to a foul smell developing.
 These kinds of traps are not recommended for indoor use.
 From using water to even sticky tape, the possibilities are endless for how you want to devise a way of ridding yourself of these pests.
+Insecticide sprays are traditionally used to eradicate flies in large numbers.

 There are several methods of killing flies.
 Some use water to drown the flies, others use an electric shock to quickly zap the bug.
 Consequentially, if you have small children or animals within your house, you may want to avoid the electric shock method.
 Methods that use a strong odor are also not advised to be used within the household.
 Odor methods usually rely on the passage of time to kill flies and lead to fly bodies piling up within the trap and smelling rancid.

 If you don’t want flies buzzing around you and simply would rather them just leave you alone, there are many home remedies which you can consider.
 For mosquitoes, it’s best to use a strong smelling spice or any kind of oil.
 The oil protects your skin as it will deter the mosquito.
 Eucalyptus and lemon oils and juices help deter most if not all insects.
+But please do remember that insect repellents are only able to repel flies, not kill them.
+You will need to use repellent products daily to avoid flies from entering your property.
+The good thing about repellents is that they do not pose any harm to the environment and people.
+Natural oils and other naturally-occurring chemicals are used as main ingredients of insect repellents.

 Homemade Fly Killer

 While fly traps that come assembled out of the box work well, sometimes it’s best to make your own.
 If you are to go about this route, apple cider vinegar is used to attract the desired insects while keeping bees out.
 Homemade fly killers are okay if you’re on a budget, but for what you get out of a purchased product, it’s well worth the money.
 On this site, we have some ideas on homemade fly traps.
+You should be able to create an effective homemade fly trap without spending too much money.

 Types of Bait